Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Discussion

 Finally, our Hartree$+U$ results for the magnetic phase diagram also have important implications for superconductivity in tBLG.
 First, band flattening induced by Hartree interactions enhances the density of states at the Fermi level and therefore increases the transition temperature irrespective of the nature of the superconducting glue.
-In addition, this mechanism also increases the range of twist angles where superconductivity can be observed.
+In addition, this mechanism also increases the range of twist angles where superconductivity can be observed~\cite{Lewandowski2021,Cea2021}.
 Note that superconductivity is typically observed in the vicinity of correlated insulator states at non-integer doping levels.
 Naively, one would expect that in this doping regime damped spin fluctuations from the magnetic parent state play an important role.
-However, Fischer and coworkers \cite{AF2020} recently demonstrated the possibility of pairing by anti-ferromagnetic spin fluctuations in the vicinity of a ferromagnetic phase.
-Future work will investigate the predictions of Hartree$+U$ theory at non-integer doping levels.
+However, Fischer and coworkers~\cite{AF2020} recently demonstrated the possibility of pairing by AFM spin fluctuations in the vicinity of a FM phase.
+Future work will investigate the predictions of Hartree$+U$ theory at non-integer doping levels to realise if long-ranged electron-electron interactions can also facilitate pairing by AFM spin fluctuations~\cite{Fischer_TTLG}.